elstiko/Dungeon-World/docs/Classes/Immolator.md

   * thrown, near
   * +1 damage
   * remove the dangerous tag

 ### Fighting Fire with Fire

 When you take damage, and that damage is odd (after armor) the flames within you come to your aid.
 Roll 1d4 and either add that many uses to your burning brand (if active), take that result forward to summon your burning brand, or reduce the damage by that amount, your choice.

 ### Give Me Fuel, Give Me Fire

-When you **gaze intensely into someones eyes**, you may ask their player “what fuels the flames of your desire?” they’ll answer with the truth, even if the character does not know or would otherwise keep this hidden.
+When you **gaze intensely into someone's eyes**, you may ask their player “what fuels the flames of your desire?” they’ll answer with the truth, even if the character does not know or would otherwise keep this hidden.

 ### Zuko Style